Indonesia’s EV Hive raises $13.5M and expands into co-living and new retail – TechCrunch

 “Traditional malls are outdated with long leases and high upfront rental costs,” he explained, pointing out that a year of rent is typically required for retail leases.

-Instead, CoHive wants to offer a more flexible option that will allow new retail companies and startups to “test products and innovative before they take them to market.”
+Instead, CoHive wants to offer a more flexible option that will allow new retail companies and startups to “test products and innovate before they take them to market.”

-Already, Lee claimed, there are six large tenants that plan to use CoRetail, which will include a mix of temporary pop-ups, Instagram ‘box shops’ and permanent retail space.
+Already, Lee claimed, there are six large tenants that plan to use CoRetail, which will include a mix of temporary pop-ups, Instagram “box shops” and permanent retail space.

 “They are trying to find a place to showcase and actualize their products without having to pay so much money,” he added.